cobwebkanamachi/contiki/README.md

 Disclaimer
 ==========

-This is a work in progress.
-We do not guarantee anything.
+This is a work in progress as part of a project with an ongoing development for 802.15.4e TSCH
+* The code might not compile and is unstable.
+You have been warned.
+* We do not guarantee anything, plus we will not provide support at the mean time.
+Use at your own risk.
+* The code is the property of the respective authors/organizations metnioned in the heading of each file.